RenaldiNA/RenaldiNA/README.md

 - 👋 Hi, I’m @RenaldiNA
 - 👀 I’m interested in Web Development
 - 🌱 I’m currently learning PHP MYSQL, HTML , CSS and Bootstrap
-- 📫 How to reach me -> you can contact me via instagram @renaldi.na
+- 📫 How to reach me -> you can contact me via
+      * instagram @renaldi.na
+      * LinkedIn Renaldi Nurcahya Aditama

 <!---
 RenaldiNA/RenaldiNA is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.